Skip to Content

 • In cases where research data and records are to be deleted or destroyed (for example, due to legal or ethical reasons, expiration of the set period of retention or agreement that the data is no longer considered of practical use), this should be done so in accordance with all legal, ethical, research funder and collaborator requirements and with particular concern for confidentiality and security.

-• As per funder requirements, published papers reporting publicly funded research should include a short statement describing how and on what terms any supporting research data may be accessed.
+• As per funder requirements, published papers reporting publicly funded research should include a short data access statement describing how and on what terms any supporting research data may be accessed.
 In cases where funder requirements are not specified but the research data has been made openly accessible, it is recommended that relevant statements are included in the publications which report this research.

 • Research data and records should be retained for as long as they are of continuing value to the researcher and the wider research community, and as long as specified by research funder, patent law, legislative and other regulatory requirements.
 In the absence of any specific legal or funder requirements, the minimum retention period for research data and records in the University is five years after publication or public release of the work of the research.
 In many instances, researchers will resolve to retain research data and records for a longer period than the minimum requirement.